blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 ## Terminology

+>**TO BE Updated** once Lexicon and High Level Conceptualization are synchronised

 - We use the terms Rights Request, Data Subject, System as defined in [High Level Conceptualization](https://github.com/blindnet-io/product-management/blob/master/refs/high-level-conceptualization/README.md)
 - We use the terms Rights Request and Data Rights Request interchangeably
 - We use MUST, MUST NOT and MAY, as defined in [IETF RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)
+- We use all the terms from the [Lexicon](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/privateform-lexicon.csv) as defined there.

 ## Proposal